catalyst-network/Catalyst/README.md

 #### 2. Install the Rust Toolchain

 Catalyst.Core uses our native [Rust BulletProof library](https://github.com/catalyst-network/Cryptography.FFI.Rust).
-In order to be able to build the solution, you will need to ensure that the [Rust](https://www.rust-lang.org/) toolchain is correctly installed on you machine
+In order to be able to build the solution, you will need to ensure that the [Rust](https://www.rust-lang.org/) toolchain is correctly installed on you machine.

 ##### Unix environments